caseymm/reverse-second-screen/SNDMakes-presentation.md

+#Rever Second Screen Presentation
+Team Georgetown
 #SNDMakes
-Team Georgetown
-REVERSE SECOND SCREEN PRESENTATION
+April 9, 2015
-5 minutes
+Duration: 5 minutes

-GOAL: Good enough to get the concept across in an exciting way.
+GOAL: Just enough to get the concept across in an exciting way.
 Indented text is spoken, [] are walkthrough visuals

-1. Concept intro (1 minute)
+### Concept intro (1 minute)
-- the challenge:
+The challenge:

 	When we tell stories, how might we create immersive experiences for users without overwhelming them with volume of information and a variety of content types? -- how might we unburden users from the cognitive load of high information density and excessive sensory stimuli, while telling a compelling, immersive story that invokes meaningful emotional responses?

 	This is a specially challenging problem on longer pieces that demand user focus and attempt to engage users in a deeper level of thinking.
 Enter Reverse Second Screen.

-- problem being solved/what Reveser Second Screen does:
+The problem being solved/what Reveser Second Screen does:

 	Reverse Second Screen takes advantage of a secondary screen to augment the viewing experience on a primary screen by offloading supporting parts of the sensory experience, specifically the content that helps establish mood and context for a story.
 Let's take a look.

-2. example walkthrough 1 (2 minutes)
+### example walkthrough 1 (2 minutes)
-- how it works:
+How it works:

 	[Show user loading up a new story on phone]
 	Here's a long piece about <topic> told primarily thorugh text and photography.